MrDOS/librbr/README.md

-# librbr
+# libRBR

 ## Introduction

-librbr provides an interface
+libRBR provides an interface
 for simplified communication
 with RBR instruments.
 The library isolates the user